pjlau/pjlau/README.md

 - 👋 Hi, welcome to @pjlau's GitHub profile.
-- 👀 I’m a PhD in Electrical Engineering who is studying data science.
+- 👀 I’m a PhD in Electrical Engineering, also studying data science.
 - 🌱 I have work experiences in SQL, Python, C#.
 I know R.
 - 💞️ I’m looking to collaborate on any data, software, or eletrical engineer position.
 - 📫 shoot me a message at: jimpikkin (a t) gmail (dot) com